-The Google Admin console is integrated with Microsoft Active Directory and Google Cloud Identity.
-For example, you can enroll ChromeOS devices in Active Directory.
+The Chrome Enterprise admin console is integrated with Microsoft Active Directory and Google Cloud Identity.
+For example, you can enroll Chrome devices in Active Directory.
 You can also push Chrome policies to users and devices based on user groups defined in Active Directory.